r4bbit2015/Airdrop-Killer/README.md

 2.Check if the "to" address in the contract log has the same number of airdrops

 # Document Description
+validation_address-part1.txt
-The length of 66 in the file is the transaction hash of the above address validation_address-part1.txt
+The length of 66 in the file is the transaction hash of the above address The number of validation addresses is 705, and the number of available airdrops is 905444